emipa606/Blowguns/README.md

 Lethal
 Quickly puts victim into a disadvantaged position, which is only exacerbated by multiple hits.
 Multiple consecutive hits are guaranteed to kill, if left neglected.
-HINT: Try not to get hit with a lethal dart if you don&apos;t have some antivenom lying around!
+HINT: Try not to get hit with a lethal dart if you don't have some antivenom lying around!

 Nonlethal
 Best used as a hit-and-run weapon.
 Great for bringing down large/dangerous animals and other beasts.
 Be careful when using it on quick predators, such as the panther.
-Also useful in ending the mental breaks of colonists you don&apos;t want to risk permanently damaging.
+Also useful in ending the mental breaks of colonists you don't want to risk permanently damaging.
 Just remember the effects are not instant.

 Toxic Fallout